Movansha/remote-cmd-line/README.md

 #
 > ### Easy to Use (Step by Step)
 > #### Server:
-> - Make sure your ISP does not perform CGNAT
+> - Make sure your ISP does not perform CGNAT (for IPv4)
-> - Open a port on your router for port forwarding
+> - Forward a port on your router (for IPv4)
 > - You may use Duck DNS to use a domain if you want
 > - Download and install the controller app ---> [for Windows](https://github.com/Movansha/remote-cmd-line/releases/latest)
 > - Run the application